-To reduce future losses from disasters, FEMA has sought increased funding for mitigation activities.
-Members of Congress have voiced general support for the Administration's emphasis on disaster mitigation, but disagree on specifics.
-Legislation to establish a new hazard mitigation program may be acted upon during the 2nd Session of the 106th Congress.
-For information on the legislation, see: CRS Report RS20100, CRS Report RL30543, Disaster Mitigation Assistance Bills in the 106th Congress: Comparison of Provisions.
+To reduce future losses from disasters, FEMA sought increased funding for mitigation activities.
+Some Members voiced general support for the Administration's emphasis on disaster mitigation, but disagreed on specifics.
+Legislation to establish a new hazard mitigation program has been approved by the 106th Congress.
+For information on the legislation, see: CRS Report RL30543, Disaster Mitigation Assistance Bills in the 106th Congress: Comparison of Provisions.